Inducting staff - the Care Certificate

 One of the key features of good and outstanding services is that they ensure new starters complete an in-depth induction programme which goes beyond the minimum standards.
 This ensures that staff understand the vision and values of the organisation and are equipped with the right knowledge and tools to enable them to deliver high quality care.

 A full induction will include shadowing, mentoring, buddying, peer support, values-based learning and additional training around core skills and specific health conditions.
-It will be flexible in recognising the needs of the inductee, adapting to their previous experiences.
+It should be flexible in recognising the needs of the organisation, the inductee, and taking into account their previous experiences.

 Benefits of a good induction programme also include an improvement in staff retention rates, which in turn reduces recruitment costs.